guptaanmol184/guptaanmol184/README.md

 <a href="https://twitter.com/guptaanmol184"><img alt="Twitter" src="https://img.shields.io/badge/%20-guptaanmol184-blue?style=flat&logo=twitter&labelColor=5c5c5c&color=1182c3"></a>
 </p>

-I'm always interested in meeting new people and forming connections, so feel free to reach out!
+I'm always interested in meeting new people and discussing new ideas, so feel free to reach out!

 <!--
 **guptaanmol184/guptaanmol184** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.